esfandiar/bionodes/README.md

 docker-compose up
 ```

 2. Create DB indexes if this is the first time you're creating Neo4j volume.
 You can use DBeaver or Neo4j Web UI <http://localhost:7474> to connect to DB.
+The default username is "neo4j" and the password is "bionodes".
+If you change this value in docker-compose.yml remember to also change it in db_connection.py.

 ```
 CREATE INDEX idx_keyword